attack-monkey/zeron/README.md

 # Zeron
 A lightweight functional frontend framework

+- Zeron omits any propietry html templating - in favour of pure javaScript `${templating}`
 - Zeron encourages functional programming over oo to reduce state related complexity
+- Zeron utilizes *shadow components* for a smarter, faster DOM.
 - State is only stored in one place
 - State is immutable - so rather than mutating state, any new state is put on top of an 'undo stack'
-- Zeron omits any propietry html templating - in favour of pure javaScript `${templating}`
-- Zeron uses parcel.js as it's bundler of choice - due to it's simple out of the box power.

 ## Get started